VA Nexus Letters: Why They Matter for Disability Claims

 If a veteran develops PTSD after a documented in-service trauma, the nexus letter should explain how and why that trauma is just as likely to have caused the PTSD as any other factor.

-Nexus Letter vs. Nexus Statement
+Nexus Letter vs. Nexus Statement: What’s the Difference?

 Both show that your condition is service-related — the difference is in depth and detail.